The Best Hiking Shoes for Women Review

 Criteria for Evaluation

 After several months hiking across three seasons, we thoroughly evaluated these top products around the Sierra Nevadas, Rocky Mountains, and Southwest Utah desert region.
 We put the shoes to the test in water and snow, sand and talus.
 We have addressed common expectations of hiking footwear, such as weight, water resistance, and comfort.
+Check out the table below to see how each shoe in our review fared in Overall Performance score.

 Weight on the feet translates to five-fold weight on the back.
 Add the weight of a daypack or overnight backpack filled with the essentials for an enjoyable hike, and you have a significant measure of weight to carry.
 Light is right.
 The lighter we can keep our shoes and gear, the better we will fare over time.
 In the past, a trail running shoe would have presented the most weight-friendly option for hiking, but now hiking shoes, and even hiking boots, are constructed with light weight in mind.
 All of the reviewed contenders weigh in around 2 pounds or less.
 This evolution in design and construction means that we have more options for lightweight footwear and we can invest our weight in other gear (or lighten it all!).
 Manufacturers' weight measurements are not always accurate, so we weighed each pair on our scale and provided the actual weight of every model/style in a women's US size 8.